nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Output 2: `The goal end date of goal 'Exercise more' has been changed from '01-Jan-2022' to '30-Nov-2021'.`\
 Output 3: `The goal type 'Default' has been updated to 'Study'.`

-> 📃 Only one parameter can be updated at a time (to be changed to multiple parameters in v2.1)
+> 📃 Multiple parameters can be updated at a time.
+However, at least one parameter must be updated at a time

+**Example:**
+`update g/1 n/Read more e/31122021 t/sd`

 ### 4.5 Remove a Goal: `remove`
 Removes a goal specified by its index.\